 FIRST YEAR CURRICULUM

-Led by members of the Van Abbe curatorial team, the course looks at both the historiography of curating and the practical business of making exhibitions happen in the real world.
+Led by members of the Van Abbe curatorial team, this aspect of the programme looks at both the historiography of curating and the practical business of making exhibitions happen in the real world.
 Students learn about seminal exhibitions and how they changed the curatorial landscape as well as understanding how galleries and museums operate today.
 Time is spent understanding the nature of exhibition-making, loaning artefacts, building museum collections and the way that museums and galleries seek to create a dialogue with the public.
 Close and critical analysis of components of the museum including its archives, collection, programming and constituents, lead to a consideration of what’s at stake in curatorial and museum practice today and to questions about how we might best use the different curatorial tools at our disposal.

 For both aspects of the programme, students are expected to read widely and independently around the thematic topics, and to do close reading and make notes and short presentations on specific texts in preparation for group discussions.
-Students will also need to read one another’s work and participate in constructive peer critique and editing workshops.
+Students also need to read one another’s work and participate in constructive peer critique and editing workshops.
 Most weeks, short writing and curating assignments are set, and at least once per trimester students will give formal presentations of their work to the tutors and invited critics.

 SECOND YEAR CURRICULUM

-The second year is largely dedicated to a personal research project that will result in the Masters thesis.
-The DC&W thesis allows students to practice deep research and to explore a specific research territory connected to design, architecture, urbanism, or visual culture, which will sustain further investigation even beyond the MA.
+The second year is largely dedicated to a personal research project that will result in the Master’s thesis.
+The DC&W thesis allows students to explore a specific research territory connected to design, architecture, urbanism, or visual culture, which will sustain further investigation even beyond the MA.

 This entails deep research, the clear and compelling articulation of a point of view in the form of a lengthy essay, a curatorial project, materialisations or prototypes of aspects of the project, and an oral presentation.
 Most importantly the thesis should argue a position, make imaginative connections between ideas, and should represent an original and significant contribution to knowledge.